savkevip/n-task/README.md

 ## Difficulties

-Main and and unsolved difficulty or issue is after refreshing detail page...
+Main and unsolved difficulty or issue is after refreshing detail page...
 I know solution is probably "redux-persist", but I never used it before.

 ## Time spent